“There is more to life than being a passenger”

 **BONUS LEVEL** NUMBER 6: MULTI-ENGINE INSTRUCTOR (MEI)

-This is the final touch to your resume as a CFI that will allow you to teach student pilots how to fly a multi-engine aircraft.
+This represents the final enhancement to your resume as a Certified Flight Instructor, enabling you to provide instruction to student pilots in operating multi-engine aircraft.